jony741/PHP-Array-Colllection/README.md

  ['name' => 'George', 'age' => 29]
 ```
 ### `concat()`
-The concat method appends the given array or data array values onto the end of the collection:
+The concat method appends the given array or data array values onto the end of the data array:
 ```$xslt
 $make_data = make_data(['John Doe']);